shaack/cm-chessboard/README.md

 The (upcoming) chessboard for [chessmail.eu](https://www.chessmail.eu) / [chessmail.de](https://www.chessmail.de)

-Current version is alpha, works on Desktop (Current versions of Chrome, Firefox, Safari, Edge), Android and iOS.
-Will not work in IE, not planned to get it working in IE.
+Current version is "alpha", works on desktop (current versions of Chrome, Firefox, Safari, Edge), and mobile (Android and iOS).
+Will not work in IE. Not planned to get it working in IE.

 Lightweight, SVG, ES6-module and almost no external dependencies.